 Both motor and sensory nerves may be injured during a brow lift.
 You may have reduced or complete loss of forehead or upper eyebrow movement after surgery.
-In most cases, you will notice motor function resumes.
+In most cases, you will notice that motor function gets better.
 Permanent weakness is rare.
 The sensory nerves of the forehead, scalp, and temple regions may also become injured.
-Reduced sensation usually occurs in the scalp region after a brow lift.
+Reduced sensation usually occurs in the scalp region after brow lift surgery.
 Permanent numbness or painful nerve scarring is rare.